-Two of the variables are mandatory and must be passed to every physics scheme: errmsg and errflg.
+Two of the variables are mandatory and must be passed to every physics scheme: errmsq and errflq.
 The variables loop_cnt, blk_no, and thrd_no can be passed to the schemes if required, but are not mandatory.
-The cdata structure is only used to hold these five variables, since the host model variables are directly passed to the physics without the need for an intermediate data structure.
+For the static build of the CCPP, the cdata structure is only used to hold these five variables, since the host model variables are directly passed to the physics without the need for an intermediate data structure.